 Dean of Students Office staff

-Dean of Students Rovana Popoff is generally responsible for student academic progress, student status changes (e.g., leaves of absence and graduation), management of academic and behavioral disciplinary issues, and providing/coordinating support for students with disabilities and health difficulties.
-She also regularly meets with individual students to discuss topics such as academic opportunities, lab difficulties, and general well-being.
+David Taylor is generally responsible for student status changes (e.g., leaves of absence and graduation), academic and behavioral disciplinary issues management, and providing/coordinating support for students with disabilities and health difficulties.
+He also regularly meets with individual students to discuss academic opportunities, lab difficulties, and general well-being.

 He is available to meet with students privately to address any concerns, questions, or issues that may arise during their time at UChicago.
 Students can schedule appointments with Dean Taylor by contacting him at email@example.com.